 We can use our bodies to ignore our dog by turning away from him, even a simple turn of your head so you are not making eye contact with him can work sometimes.
 If the function of your dog’s behavior is social interaction with you, these are all reinforcing to your dog, so you want to limit talking to him, touching him, or making eye contact while the dog is exhibiting the undesirable behavior.
 When he has stopped jumping up, barking, pawing etc. you have a couple of options:

 1. Say nothing and as soon as his feet hit floor mark (click or “yes”) and deliver a treat.
 If he is mouthy/grabby just toss the treat to the floor.
 If delivering the treat to his mouth be sure to deliver the treat LOW – wherever you deliver the treat is where the dogs nose (and mouth!) will go.

 2. Cue (ask for) a replacement behavior (“sit”).
 Once he is sitting THEN reward him by looking at him, speaking to him (“good”), petting him or delivering a treat (to the ground or low).

 If he jumps up as soon as you reward him immediately turn away, hands off and start over by ignoring him.
-If this happens more than once, see note below…
+If this happens more than once you dog is too frustrated and amped so see note below…

 And if you think this is only your dog, it’s not – even professional dog trainers have these jumpy dogs!